 We store our treasures in safe secure places.

 Marriage is a high treasure.
 When you took your vows, your spouse became # 1 in your life, after God.

-All your opposite sex relationships ought to henceforth bow to that one relationship.
+All your opposite sex relationships (and other distractions) ought to bow to that one relationship.

 5. Shun help